 - note the progress updates of both plans

-- not note the progress updates or
+- not note the progress updates

+- or choose to note a progress upo

 - choose to note a progress update of one plan only.

 The progress updates simply provide a consolidated report of the actions and activities in the age-friendly and access and inclusion spaces undertaken by the City during the 2021-22 financial year.
 Whilst noting of the progress updates is not required, it is an opportunity for Council to acknowledge the valuable work the City has undertaken in respect to both.